Drew Bannister

-Drew Bannister (born April 9, 1974) is a Canadian former professional ice hockey defenceman and current coach of the Springfield Thunderbirds in the American Hockey League.
+Drew Bannister (born April 9, 1974) is a Canadian professional ice hockey coach and former player who most recently was the head coach for the St. Louis Blues of the National Hockey League (NHL).
 He played in the NHL for the Tampa Bay Lightning, Edmonton Oilers, Mighty Ducks of Anaheim and New York Rangers.
-He finished his playing career as player and head coach for the Braehead Clan of the British Elite Ice Hockey League.
+He finished his playing career as a player and head coach for the Braehead Clan of the British Elite Ice Hockey League.
 Bannister was born in Belleville, Ontario, but grew up in Sudbury, Ontario.

 Playing career

-Bannister was selected in the second round of the 1992 NHL Entry Draft, 26th overall, by the Tampa Bay Lightning.
+Bannister was selected in the second round, 26th overall, of the 1992 NHL entry draft by the Tampa Bay Lightning.
 Bannister was drafted from the Sault Ste.
-Marie Greyhounds of the Ontario Hockey League (OHL) where he won a Memorial Cup in 1993 and was chosen to the Memorial Cup All-Star team 1991–92 and 1992–93.
-He also won a World Junior Championship with Canada in 1994.
-Upon completing his junior eligibility, Bannister spent a year and a half with the Atlanta Knights of the International Hockey League, Tampa Bay's farm team.
+Marie Greyhounds of the Ontario Hockey League (OHL) where he won a Memorial Cup in 1993 and was chosen to the Memorial Cup All-Star team in 1992 and 1993.
+He also won World Junior Championship with Canada national junior team in 1994.
+Upon completing his junior eligibility, Bannister spent a year and a half with the Atlanta Knights of the International Hockey League (IHL), Tampa Bay's farm team.

-Bannister played in the minors for most of his career, but saw time in the National Hockey League (NHL) with the Mighty Ducks of Anaheim, Edmonton Oilers, Tampa Bay Lightning, and New York Rangers.
+Bannister played in the minors for most of his career but saw time in the National Hockey League (NHL) with the Mighty Ducks of Anaheim, Edmonton Oilers, Tampa Bay Lightning, and New York Rangers.
 His most successful season came in 1996–97, when he played 65 games, scored a career-high 18 points, and played in 12 playoff games for the Oilers.

 In 2002, Bannister moved to Europe and played for teams in Finland, Russia and Germany.
-He played in Kassel, Germany, in the 2005–06 and 2006–07 seasons where he was chosen the best defenseman in the 2.
-Gbun, Germany's second highest league.
-He also scored the deciding goal in the playoff finals and Kassel returned to the top-tier DEL after two years.
+In the 2007–08 season, he was named best defenceman while playing for Kassel Huskies of Germany's 2nd Bundesliga, and also won the championship which promoted the team to the Deutsche Eishockey Liga.

 On August 6, 2009, Bannister made a return to North America after seven seasons, signing a one-year deal with the Ottawa Senators.
-He spent the majority of the season with their AHL affiliate Binghamton Senators, serving as captain.
-Binghamton's then-assistant coach, former AHL defenseman Mike Busniuk, happened to be Bannister's father-in-law.
+He spent the majority of the season with their AHL affiliate, the Binghamton Senators, serving as captain.
+Binghamton's then-assistant coach, former AHL defenceman Mike Busniuk, happened to be Bannister's father-in-law.